buildit/bookit-infrastructure/README.md

 For using this repo you'll need:

-* AWS CLI, and credentials working: `brew install awscli && aws configure`
+* AWS CLI (v1.11.57 minimum), and credentials working: `brew install awscli && aws configure`
 * Setup `.make` for local settings

 This can either be done by copying settings from the template `.make.example`